-WASHINGTON—Falun Gong practitioners called for the Washington Post to cease publishing the advertising supplements of the China Daily which are inserted into its print editions and can be found online.
+WASHINGTON—The Falun Dafa Association of Washington DC has called for The Washington Post to cease publishing advertising supplements by the Chinese communist-controlled newspaper China Daily, which are inserted into its print editions and can be found online.

 The connection between the association and the show is very transparent, according to Lee.
 Both the Kennedy Center and Shen Yun websites make clear that Shen Yun is presented by Falun Dafa Association of DC.
 The Shen Yun brochure that the Association mailed out illustrates the dance pieces about the persecution of Falun Gong, Lee said.